Alfredo Poveda: Career

+Junta leader

 Poveda came to power through a military coup in 1976 and was appointed by the Supreme Council of Government as president.
 He governed with two other members, General Guillermo Durán Arcentales (for the Ecuadorian Army) and General Luis Leoro Franco (for the Ecuadorian Air Force).
 The triumvirate structured a plan for return to democratic government that led to multiparty general elections after a referendum on a choice of constitutions between a new one created by a constitutional assembly appointed by the Triumvirate and the Constitution of 1948 with several reforms.
 The new constitution was adopted in 1979 and it was recognized as a progressive document.
 The referendum lead to multi-party general elections among some twenty recognized political parties and the populist lawyer from Guayaquil Jaime Roldós Aguilera was elected President of Ecuador.

-The military government was known for its crackdown of dissent and was particularly noted for its handling of the October 1977 sugar workers' strike at El Aztra, which resulted to the death of 100 individuals.
+The military government was known for its crackdown of dissent and was particularly noted for its handling of the October 1977 sugar workers' strike at El Aztra, which resulted to the death of 100 individuals in what became known as the Aztra massacre.
 The regime also withdrew land reform in the same year while all pending land cases were concluded in favor of landowners.

+Later years

-Upon return to a democratic system Admiral Poveda withdrew from public life and took residency in Guayaquil, Ecuador.
-While returning to Ecuador after a conference in Russia, he died from a myocardial infarction during a layover in Miami, Florida.
+Upon returning to a democratic system, Admiral Poveda withdrew from public life and took up residence in Guayaquil, Ecuador.
+On June 7, 1990, while undergoing medical treatment at Mount Sinai Hospital, he died from a myocardial infarction in Miami, Florida.